 Dosage and use

-- 1 soft gel capsule per day or as recommended by your health care professional
+Take 1-2 soft gel capsules per day or as recommended by your health care professional.

 Read our story